MonkaWae/token-contract/README.md

 ### Tax Definition

 - **Wallet Tax**: This is our standard tax - it will be deducted from each buy, sell and transfer and go to our specified wallet.
-- **Liquidity Tax**: The Liquidity tax will automatically adds collected tokens to our main liquidity pool on the default exchange.
+- **Liquidity Tax**: The Liquidity tax will automatically add collected tokens to our main liquidity pool on the default exchange.
 - **Dividend Tax**: The Dividend tax will automatically collect tokens, swap them and distribute among the holders.
 - **Dividend eligibility amount**: Specifies the minimum amount of tokens each user must hold to be eligible for dividends.
 - **Auto Claim Interval**: Setting the minimum interval for auto-claim of dividends.
 Should not affect manual claiming.